bigmountainben/go-mysql-dummy-populator/README.md

 This project uses GitHub Actions for automated testing to ensure code quality and functionality.

-### Unit Tests

-The unit tests workflow runs all the unit tests in the project across multiple Python versions:

-- Python 3.8
-- Python 3.9
-- Python 3.10
-- Python 3.11

 To run the unit tests locally:

 ```bash